Additional Filters in DayBack for FileMaker

 Sorting

-There is no specific sort applied currently, though you can add one.
-Note that on most views, events will show with all-day events first and then in chronological order, so adding a sort will really only apply to events that are either all-day or happening at the same time.
+Currently, there is no specific sort applied to events in DayBack, though you can add one if needed.
+Keep in mind that in most views, events are displayed with all-day events first, followed by events in chronological order.
+Therefore, adding a sort will primarily affect events that are either all-day or occurring at the same time.

-To add your own sort, edit the script "Find Events - DayBack" and add the lines shown in green below.
-I've added an If ( ) statement to support different sort fields for each source and you can add as may Else If branches as you have sources.
-Note that sorts will slow the calendar down slightly... or not so slightly if you choose to sort on unstored fields.
+To implement your own sort, edit the "Find Events - DayBack" script and add the lines shown in green below.
+An If [] statement has been included to support different sort fields for each source, and you can add as many Else If branches as needed for your sources.
+Be aware that applying sorts can slow down the calendar, particularly if you choose to sort on unstored fields.

-One interesting note is that Safari handles the sorted data in the opposite order as Internet Explorer and Edge.
-To account for this, if you have both Mac and Windows users, is to use FileMaker's Get (SystemPlatform) in an additional if statement and sort the records in opposite directions, depending on the platform.
+One interesting point to note is that Safari processes sorted data in the opposite order compared to Internet Explorer and Edge.
+If your users are on both Mac and Windows, you can use FileMaker's Get (SystemPlatform) function in an additional If [] statement to sort the records in opposite directions depending on the platform.